minitest/minitest/README.txt

 == Known Extensions:

 capybara_minitest_spec  :: Bridge between Capybara RSpec matchers and MiniTest::Spec expectations (e.g. page.must_have_content('Title')).
+minispec-metadata       :: Metadata for describe/it blocks
-minitest-around         :: Around block for minitest.
+                           (e.g. `it 'requires JS driver', js: true do`) minitest-around         :: Around block for minitest.
 An alternative to setup/teardown dance. minitest-capistrano     :: Assertions and expectations for testing Capistrano recipes minitest-capybara       :: Capybara matchers support for minitest unit and spec